EU plans for own retaliation in aircraft dispute with U.S.

 German engineering lobby group the VDMA, which represents major exporters, said the European Union should swiftly move to negotiate a free trade agreement with the United States.

-“Punitive tariffs are no solution to the problem; they only lead to a spiraling isolation,” Ulrich Ackermann, the VDMA’s head of foreign trade, said in a statement.
+“Punitive tariffs are no solution to the problem; they only lead to a spiralling isolation,” Ulrich Ackermann, the VDMA’s head of foreign trade, said in a statement.

 Germany is particularly apprehensive of possible U.S. tariffs on car imports.
 The United States is a major market for Volkswagen, Mercedes maker Daimler and BMW.